|Nutritional Guidelines (per serving)|

 Take the pastry from the refrigerator place it on the middle shelf of the preheated oven, carefully pour in the leek, bacon and mushroom mixture until it is two-thirds full.
 Do not overfill as the filling rises while cooking,

-Bake for 30 - 40 minutes until the top is golden brown color, and still slightly wobbly in the centre.
+Bake for 30 - 40 minutes until the top is golden brown color, and still slightly wobbly in the center.
 If you find the top is cooking too quickly and browning before the egg is set, lay a sheet of aluminum foil over the surface to protect the top from burning.